anwesh1991/TFT-MICROSD-Video-Playback-STM32F4/README.md

-Play a uncompressed/RGB565 video file read from a microSD card (using SPI) and played a TFT screen (that uses the ILI9341 display driver).
+Play a uncompressed/RGB565 video file read from a microSD card (using SPI) and played on a TFT screen (that uses the ILI9341 display driver).

 For interfacing the microSD card, the open-source FatFs driver from ChaN has been used: http://elm-chan.org/fsw/ff/00index_e.html